Portrait Illustrated with Photoshop

 Partial transcription of the video

-“In today's lesson. we will craft a simple portrait composition and begin applying the stroke technique. dive in and get started on this creative journey.
+“In this lesson. we'll create a simple portrait composition and begin applying the stroke.
+Let's dive get started on this exciting artistic journey together.
 Alright. we're set to begin our portrait.
-I've opened a document and will show you the size we're working with. which is 35 by 35 centimeters. this is for later if you love it. which you will. and want to print it. it's a good size.
-It's also about the size I typically use for my portraits.
-I usually use this size for portraits. always at 300 dpi resolution.
-Alright. i'm going to select the photo I'll use.
-I've placed it onto the canvas an...”
+I've opened a document and will now show you its dimensions.
+Let's which is 35 by 35 centimeters. this is for later if you love it. which you will. and want to print it. it's a good size.
+It's also the size I typically use for my portraits. normally for my portraits.
+And of course. at 300 dpi.
+Alright. i've selected the photo I'll use.
+I've placed it on the canvas. adjusting its size and proport...”

 This transcript is automatically generated, so it may contain mistakes.